telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-5-and-.net-core-3.1-applications.md

 If you don't use NuGet packages, along with the above assemblies, you need to add also all their dependencies manually to the project.

->note If you need to enable users to export reports in Office OpenXML document formats (XLSX, DOCX and PPTX), you must install the              [DocumentFormat.OpenXML](https://www.nuget.org/packages/DocumentFormat.OpenXml/)              and the Telerik.Reporting.OpenXmlRendering NuGet packages.
+> If you need to enable users to export reports in Office OpenXML document formats (XLSX, DOCX and PPTX), you must install the              [DocumentFormat.OpenXML](https://www.nuget.org/packages/DocumentFormat.OpenXml/)              and the Telerik.Reporting.OpenXmlRendering NuGet packages.
 For more information about the required package versions,             see [Deploying Open XML](25b584e0-8dd7-4cfd-8878-ffe5e0a95ad4#deploying_open_xml_sdk_for_ms_office).

 ## Add Required Settings in the Startup.cs file

->note Some of the Visual Studio template projects, like .NET 5 Web API project, have the required settings already added             by default.
+> Some of the Visual Studio template projects, like .NET 5 Web API project, have the required settings already added             by default.
 In the empty .NET Core 3.1 and .NET 5 Web projects you need to add manually the settings.

 1. The __ConfigureServices__  method inside the __Startup.cs__  in the project               should be modified in order to enable the Web Report Designer Service functionality.
 Make sure the application                is configured for WebAPI controllers and call the *AddNewtonsoftJson*                to place the NewtonsoftJson serialization: